Explore Family Favorite Dana Colbert Park in Savoy

 - large and small pavilions available for use, or the Savoy Recreation Center can rent them if you have a more formal gathering.
 You can also rent the volleyball courts.
 The rec center is a few blocks away at 402 W. Graham Dr.

-- mile-long gravel path.
+- mile-long paved path.
+Most people don’t know that the path was paved in late 2019.
 The path encircles the lake.
-Be careful with the gravel.
-Anything with wheels might be hard to maneuver.
 There’s also a lot of geese.
 Where there’s geese—there’s goose poop.

 - portable potties and water fountains.